 Mix together 1 cup of salt and 1 cup of vinegar and add a few drops of dish soap and clove or citrus oil.
 Pour into a spray bottle and generously coat the foliage or every weed and they’ll disintegrate in hours.

 When in doubt, cook them into extinction by pouring boiling water over troublesome weeds.
 As an added bonus, the boiling water will also most likely kill the roots of weeds as well and prevent them from growing back.

 7) Prevent seeds from sprouting with cornmeal.

-Cornmeal won’t kill weeds but it will help stop them from ever growing.
+Cornmeal won’t kill them but it will help stop them from growing.
 Corn gluten acts as a natural “pre-emergent.”
 In other words, it prevents seeds from germinating by drying out a seed as soon as it cracks open; therefore, it essentially stops seeds from growing into plants.
 Sprinkle cornmeal on an area you wish to plant and add your grown plants.

-8) Give them some salt.
+8) Give weeds some salt.

 Add 1 part salt to two parts water and bring to a boil to dissolve.
 Pour or spray on weeds to quickly dry them out and eradicate them.